What is the best cheap food to buy when broke?

 What should I buy at the grocery store when broke?
 Check out my list of the best cheap food to buy when broke as your starting point.

-When you have only a tiny budget choose the absolute cheapest food.
+When you have only a tiny budget choose the absolute cheapest groceries.
 It might mean temporarily eating a lot of beans and rice but if it stops you from getting into debt that’s got to be a good thing right?

 What is the cheapest food you can buy?
 This will depend on your local stores.
 If there is a really cheap loss leader in your store that works out the cheapest food to buy then buy that.